 Is the roof on your commercial property getting near the end of its lifespan?
-With so many different types of commercial roofing materials available to you on the market, choosing the one that is right for you and your business can be an overwhelming task.
-There are several different factors that go into determining the right roof type to install on your commercial building, but where do you even start?
+With many types of commercial roofing materials on the market, choosing the one that's right for your building can be an overwhelming task.
+There are several factors that go into determining the right roof type to install on a commercial building, but where do you even start?

-Here at RoofCrafters, our commercial roof inspection team has been assisting property owners for over 28 years with commercial roofing services.
-Our team is here to help commercial property owners like you make great investment decisions, whether it’s with a new commercial roof installation, or a commercial leak roof repair, we’re here to help.
+At RoofCrafters Roofing, our commercial roof team has been assisting building owners for over 28 years.
+By helping educate our commercial clients they're able to make well-informed decisions.
+Whether it’s with a new commercial roof installations or a commercial roof leak repair, we’re here to help.
 Now we want to do the same for you.

-When deciding what type of commercial roofing we specify for our clients, the first step is performing a commercial roof inspection.
-Since we won’t be inspecting your commercial roof today, the least we can do is share our 28 years of experience with you.
+When deciding what type of commercial roofing to install, the first step is performing a commercial roof inspection.
+Since we won’t be inspecting your commercial roof today, the least we can do is share our nearly 3 decades of commercial roofing experience with you.

 The different types of commercial construction roofs on the market